 Featuring unusual branch and root structures and tolerating salty or brackish water, 80 species of mangroves belonging to many plant genera live in subtropical and tropical coastal areas of the world.
 Perhaps the most widely grown species is red mangrove (Rhizophora mangle), which is hardy in U.S. Department of Agriculture plant hardiness zones 10 through 11.
 Use red mangrove in landscaping, habitat renewal and an indoor marine aquarium.
-Start red mangrove plants from cylindrical propagules, which are seedlings that sprouted from seeds still on a tree.
+Rather than growing mangroves from cuttings, start the red mangrove plants from a cylindrical propagule, which is a seedling that sprouted from a mangrove seed still on a tree.

 The amount of salt contained in the water overlying the soil is important for seedling establishment.
 Red mangroves tolerate a wide range of water salinity, from brackish water, which contains low salt levels, to sea water, which contains more salt.
 Mangrove propagules are used to the same salinity of water as the water in which the trees that produced them grow.
 So try to obtain propagules that match the salinity level of the area in which you want to plant them.

 If you want to plant red mangrove in a coastal habitat, then place the propagules in a site that receives full-sun exposure.
 If you want to know how to grow mangroves in an aquarium, start by providing the propagules with bright light from daylight-spectrum bulbs.
 Watering the seedlings isn't necessary when they are planted in a coastal or marine environment.

 Red mangroves get all the nutrients they need from the soil and water in which they grow, including in an aquarium.
 So fertilizing them isn't necessary.
 If they are aquarium plants, then spray their leaves regularly with fresh water.

 Root Structure Considerations